 Field 7 CMS Unit Reference

 Where this field is populated, the Switch Regime code in Field 10 shall be reported as either 998 or 999.
+Where the Unit Reference is less than 12 characters, leading zeros will be used to fully populate the field.
+As per BSCP520 the first character of the reference shall not be a “H” or “T”.

+Field 8 Charge Code

+Where the Charge Code begins with zero, the inventory file must include the leading zero.
+The field must not be blank.

+Field 9 No. of Items

+Must not be zero or blank.

+Field 10 Switch Regime

+Where the Switch Regime begins with zero, the inventory file must include the leading zero(s).
+The field must not be blank.

 Field 11 No. of Controls

+If no controls are fitted, the entry can be zero or blank.

-In the case of isolation pillars which only contain a time control device and no other load consuming device then the number of time control devices shall be entered here and the appropriate Charge Code in field 11.
-Zeroes shall be entered in fields 8 & 9.
+In the case of isolation pillars which only contain a time control device and no other load consuming device then the number of time control devices shall be entered here and the appropriate Control Charge Code in field 12.
+The Control Host Charge Code shall be entered in field 8, with an appropriate No. of Items in field 9.

+Field 12 Control Charge Code

+If no controls are fitted, the entry can be zero or blank.

 Fields 13, 14 Grid References or Latitude and Longitude.